Optimal Control of Logically Constrained Partially Observable and Multi-Agent Markov Decision Processes: Experiments

-In the experiment of this subsection, the agent's transitions in the gridworld are deterministic.
-The uncertainty lies in the specification which the agent is required to satisfy.
-The specification is randomly chosen at the beginning and kept fixed.
-This chosen specification is unknown to the agent until it is revealed by an observation from a particular gridworld state.
-Similar to the previous subsection, the agent seeks to further reach a set of terminating goal states.
-The agent receives a reward of $-1$ for all state-action pairs before reaching a goal state and $0$ reward in the set of goal states.
-The default grid size is $4\times 4$.

-\paragraph*{Random Ordered Tasks with Gridworld Goal} In this problem, the agent needs to visit state $a$ and $b$ strictly in that order or \emph{vice versa}.
-Either specification is chosen with uniform probability at the start (indicated by the truth value of $c$).
-The information regarding the truth value $c$ is revealed to the agent by an observation from a particular gridworld state.
-This setting can be specified using $\ltlf$ as $ \varphi_5 = (c \to (\neg b \textbf{U} (a \wedge \textbf{F}b))) \wedge (\neg c \to (\neg a \textbf{U} (b \wedge \textbf{F}a)))$.
-The goal state of the agent is again a gridworld state.
-This task was performed on model $\mathscr{M}_8$.
+In this task, the agent needs to visit state $a$ and $b$ strictly in that order or \emph{vice versa}.
+Thus, the uncertainty lies in the specification which the agent is required to satisfy.
+Either specification is chosen with uniform probability at the start (indicated by the truth value of $c$) and kept fixed.
+The information regarding the truth value of $c$ is unknown to the agent until it is revealed by an observation from a particular gridworld state.
+This setting can be specified using $\ltlf$ as $ \varphi_4 = (c \to (\neg b \textbf{U} (a \wedge \textbf{F}b))) \wedge (\neg c \to (\neg a \textbf{U} (b \wedge \textbf{F}a)))$.